Digital Media Applications

 This programme prepares you to study on the three-year University undergraduate programme, meaning the duration of your degree is four years in total.
 The Foundation Year is not a standalone qualification.

-Following the Foundation Year, the three years of BSc (Hons) Creative Computing:
+Following the Foundation Year, you would progress onto BSc (Hons) Creative Computing

 Over the course of three years, you will develop into a digital maker, equipped with creative problem-solving skills and an in-depth understanding of well-established and emergent technologies.